The reported 29 died due to COVID-19 vaccine in Norway was “not alarming.”

 In the report, the Norwegian Medicines Agency said, “All deaths are linked to this vaccine.”

 The Agency also said that most people experienced the effects of the vaccine, such as nausea, vomiting, fever, local reactions at the injection site, and worsening of their underlying condition.

 Moreover, Bloomberg’s report continued by quoting the Norwegian Institute of Public Health said, “For those with the most severe frailty, even relatively mild vaccine side effects can have serious consequences.
 For those who have a very short remaining life span anyway, the benefit of the vaccine may be marginal or irrelevant.”

 The Pfizer-BioNTech COVID-19 vaccine has no license from the United States Food and Drug Administration but has been authorized for emergency use in people 16 and above age, the Tweet message from Pfizer Inc. on Jan.
 14, 2021.

 The Pfizer-BioNTech COVID-19 vaccine has not been approved or licensed by the U.S. FDA but has been authorized for emergency use to prevent COVID-19 in individuals 16+.
 See conditions of use: https://t.co/OS1tgYopUj— Pfizer Inc. (@pfizer) January 13, 2021

-In an emailed statement of Pfizer to Bloomberg, it said that Pfizer found the number of incidents so far is not alarming and in line with expectations.
+After reports about 29 died due to COVID-19 vaccine in Norway, Pfizer to Bloomberg in an emailed statement said that Pfizer found the number of incidents so far is not alarming and in line with expectations.

 The statement also said that Pfizer and BioNTech are working with the Norwegian authorities to look into the incidents.